 Intel promised to switch to 7 nm process CPUs within 2017.
 But, due to aggressively pursuing 10 nm technology, they ran into some technical difficulties and delayed the switch.

-It has been almost 7 years but Intel still has not made their switch from 14 nm processors.
+It has been almost 7 years but Intel still has not made its switch from 14 nm processors.
 They are still releasing highly optimized but 14 nm-based processors to this date.
 Intel pushed back the release date of their 7 nm-based processors to 2022.

-While Intel was struggling to release 7 nm processors, AMD surpassed Intel and released their all-new 14nm 16 core Ryzen processor in 2017 that crushed Intel in multitasking while being comparatively cheaper than the Intel counterpart.
+While Intel was struggling to release 7 nm processors, AMD surpassed Intel and released their all-new 14nm 16 core Ryzen processor in 2017 which crushed Intel in multitasking while being comparatively cheaper than the Intel counterpart.